 The Healthy School Child Programme comprises 41 e-learning sessions, grouped together by topic into 7 learning modules.
 This programme consists of sessions that have been written specifically about the health of school-aged children, as well as sessions that have been developed in conjunction with MindEd, an open-access mental health programme, which have been brought into this programme to maximize the learning opportunity.

-Each learning session takes approximately 20-30 minutes to complete.
+Each e-learning session takes approximately 20-30 minutes to complete.
 The sessions include interactive elements, case studies and self-assessments to reinforce learning and there are a range of resources signposted at the end of each session.
 The full curriculum for the Healthy School Child Programme is available for download in pdf format here.

 In addition, the mental health topics included in the Healthy School Child Programme are also freely available as part of the MindEd mental health e-learning programme.
 The Healthy Child Mental Health Framework brings together the mental health e-learning sessions from the Healthy Child Programme 0-18 series on the open-access MindEd platform.
 Visit the MindEd Healthy Child Mental Health Framework here.

 This module sets the context for the healthy school child programme and describes the wider team supporting children of primary school age and reviews the skills needed for engaging with children and families.

 This module describes the approach of the school health team and the school nurse to supporting the health needs of the primary school child; the identification of the vulnerable child and the child with extra needs and the team approach to the provision of the support needed, particularly for the new entrant to school and those at the transition to secondary education.

 This module describes the common public health issues affecting primary school children, including emotional development, infections, safety and accidents.
 It also summarises the issues around medication in school and offers an overview of child growth, nutrition, puberty, and obesity.